-Exemptions are available for individuals who can't afford employer coverage (e.g., if required contributions for the lowest-cost employer option exceed 8% of the individual's household income), who are low-income taxpayers, who have coverage gaps of less than three months, who are members of Indian tribes or who are determined to have suffered a hardship.
-The flat dollar amounts are indexed to CPI-U. Premium assistance is available for individuals with family income up to 400% of the federal poverty level.
+Exemptions are available for individuals who cannot afford employer coverage (e.g., if required contributions for the lowest-cost employer option exceed 8% of the individual's household income), who are low-income taxpayers (e.g. individuals who are not required to file a Federal income tax return), who have coverage gaps of less than three months, who are members of Indian tribes or who are determined to have suffered a hardship.
+The flat dollar amounts are indexed to CPI-U. Tax credits are available for certain individuals with family income up to 400% of the federal poverty level.

 Individual Mandate Hot Topics & FAQs